On This Day 2026

 Fanny Cradock's first cookery programme Kitchen Magic, was broadcast on television.
 She mostly worked with her then common-law husband Johnny Cradock, adopting his surname long before they married.

-1963 – Michael Jordan (62), American businessman and former professional basketball player (Chicago bulls), born in Brooklyn, New York, United States.
+1963 – Michael Jordan (63), American businessman and former professional basketball player (Washington Wizards, Chicago Bulls), born in Brooklyn, New York, United States.

 Famous deaths